Continuation War: Aspirations, war effort and international relations

 Due to the war effort, the Finnish economy suffered from a lack of labour, as well as food shortages and increased prices.
 To combat this, the Finnish government demobilised part of the army to prevent industrial and agricultural production from collapsing.
 In October, Finland informed Germany that it would need 159000 t of grain to manage until next year's harvest.
 The German authorities would have rejected the request, but Hitler himself agreed.
 Annual grain deliveries of 180000 t equaled almost half of the Finnish domestic crop.
-In November, Finland joined the Anti-Comintern Pact.
+On 25 November 1941, Finland signed the Anti-Comintern Pact, a less formal alliance, which the German leadership saw as a "litmus test of loyalty".

 Finland maintained good relations with a number of other Western powers.
 Foreign volunteers from Sweden and Estonia were among the foreigners who joined Finnish ranks.
-Infantry Regiment 200, called soomepoisid ("Finnish boys"), mostly comprised Estonians, and the Swedes mustered the Swedish Volunteer Battalion.
+Infantry Regiment 200, called soomepoisid ("Finnish boys"), mostly Estonians, and the Swedes mustered the Swedish Volunteer Battalion.
 The Finnish government stressed that Finland was fighting as a co-belligerent with Germany against the USSR only to protect itself and that it was still the same democratic country as it had been in the Winter War.
 For example, Finland maintained diplomatic relations with the exiled Norwegian government and more than once criticised German occupation policy in Norway.
 Relations between Finland and the United States were more complex since the American public was sympathetic to the "brave little democracy" and had anticommunist sentiments.
 At first, the United States sympathised with the Finnish cause, but the situation became problematic after the Finnish Army had crossed the 1939 border.
 Finnish and German troops were a threat to the Kirov Railway and the northern supply line between the Western Allies and the Soviet Union.
 On 25 October 1941, the US demanded that Finland cease all hostilities against the USSR and to withdraw behind the 1939 border.
 In public, President Ryti rejected the demands, but in private, he wrote to Mannerheim on 5 November and asked him to halt the offensive.
 Mannerheim agreed and secretly instructed General Hjalmar Siilasvuo and his III Corps to end the assault on the Kirov Railway.
+Nevertheless, the United States never declared war on Finland during the entire conflict.